Jorge Pasquel

-Jorge Pasquel (April 23, 1907 - March 1955) was a Mexican businessman and sports executive.
+Jorge Pasquel Casanueva (April 23, 1907 – March 7, 1955) was a Mexican businessman and baseball executive.
 He was president of the Mexican League and owned interests in several teams at a time when the league recruited from Negro league baseball and Major League Baseball, creating a big threat to the Major League talent level.
 Jorge Pasquel brought racial integration to professional baseball and had a big role when Jackie Robinson debuted in 1947 with the Brooklyn Dodgers.
 Pasquel died in a plane crash in 1955.
 He was inducted into the Mexican Professional Baseball Hall of Fame in 1971.

 Biography

 Early life

 Pasquel was born in Veracruz, Mexico.
 When he was a child, U.S. military forces had invaded Veracruz.
 He and four of his brothers ran a cigar factory and then created additional wealth working in various business ventures.
 By the mid-1940s, the estimated wealth of the family was in the tens of millions of dollars.